arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 ## How to update the Stored Network Configuration

-To proceed with the next steps, the cloud-generated sketch must be uploaded to the board.
+To proceed with the next steps, the Cloud-generated sketch must be uploaded to the board.
 If you want to update the stored network configuration, there are two ways:

 ### Update Using the BLE Interface